Started Business with Cash Journal entry is probably the initial accounting transaction.

 Also Read: Cash Coverage Ratio

-Cash and Capital accounts are two GLs that part of this ‘started the business with a cash’ transaction.
+Cash and Capital accounts are two GLs that are part of this ‘started the business with a cash’ transaction.

 Cash GL is very evident from the transaction description.